On Google Ads, your competitors are very visible.

 - KeywordSpy – general SEO and PPC tool, picks up a lot of ad copies (good for inspiration)

-- iSpionage – PPC tool with pretty limited free plan
+- iSpionage – PPC tool with a pretty limited free plan

 - SpyFu – the most accurate tool from our little experiment.
 Google Ads advisor offers you actionable insights